List of Emmerdale Farm characters introduced in 1972–1973: Jackie Merrick

 John Jacob "Jackie" Merrick was played by Ian Sharrock from 1980 to 1989.
 Jackie was originally seen as a silent young boy (actor unknown) in the earliest episodes of Emmerdale Farm before becoming a fully-fledged regular character in September 1980.
 He is the son of Pat Merrick (originally Ruth), a former girlfriend of Jack Sugden.
 Jack had left the village in 1964 and Pat subsequently married Tom Merrick and made him believe he was the father, even claiming that Jackie was born prematurely, which was not the case.
 Jackie celebrated his 18th birthday in November 1982.

 In 1985, Jackie almost died after being run over by Alan Turner while fixing his motorbike.
 During his slow recovery after waking from a coma, he finally acknowledged Jack as his father by referring to him as his father.

-Jackie married Kathy Bates in 1988 but the marriage didn't last long as Jackie was killed the following year, in an accident while he and Seth Armstrong were hunting for a £10 bet.
+Jackie married Kathy Bates in 1988 but the marriage did not last long as Jackie was killed the following year, in an accident while he and Seth Armstrong were hunting for a £10 bet.
 Jackie tried to take a shotgun out of his car, but it got caught and went off by mistake, killing him in the process.
-The character also had a brief fling with Angie Richards, who was played by Beverley Callard, now famous for her role as Liz McDonald in Coronation Street.
+The character also had a brief fling with Angie Richards, who was played by Beverley Callard.